joelparkerhenderson/system-quality-attributes/doc/refactorability/index.md

 </span>

+**Define refactorable:** <span data-chatgpt-prompt="define refactorable (computers and software)">Refactorable refers to the ability of a computer program or software to be easily modified or optimized without changing its behavior or functionality.
+Refactoring involves restructuring, simplifying, or improving the code without altering the end result.
+A refactorable codebase allows developers to make changes efficiently and maintain it well over time.</span>

 ## See Also

 * [Wikipedia: Refactorability](https://wikipedia.org/wiki/Refactorability)

 * [Dictionary: refactor](https://www.dictionary.com/browse/refactor)

-* [OpenAI: refactorable](https:://openai.com): <span data-chatgpt-prompt="define refactorable (computers and software)">Refactorable refers to the ability of a computer program or software to be easily modified or optimized without changing its behavior or functionality.
-Refactoring involves restructuring, simplifying, or improving the code without altering the end result.
-A refactorable codebase allows developers to make changes efficiently and maintain it well over time.</span>